Special Invites

 4. Punjabi Wedding Vibrancy

-Many Punjabi families now send a separate card for the Anand Karaj alongside the main reception invite.
-Digital invitations make this very easy — you can have one beautifully designed invitation set that covers the Ardas, ceremony, and reception as separate sections.
+Here's a practical tip: lots of Punjabi families now want a separate card for the Anand Karaj alongside the reception invite.
+Digital invitations make this dead simple — one cohesive design set that covers the Ardas, ceremony, and reception as separate sections.
+No printing three different cards.

 5. Bengali Elegance